vsd550/mAP/README.md

 <!--In order to evaluate your detections, you just need a simple list of `Detection` objects.
 A `Detection` object is a very simple class containing the class id, class probability and bounding boxes coordinates of the detected objects.
 This same structure is used for the groundtruth detections.-->

+**Note again :** For the PASCAL VOC challenge, a prediction is positive if IoU > 0.5.
+However, if multiple detections of the same object are detected, it counts the first one as a positive while the rest as negatives

+### mAP (Mean Average Precision)